-• Hyperprolactinemia:

-- It is a common cause of infertility in both sexes (male and female). - Symptoms: amenorrhoea and galactorrhoea in female.
-No signs in male - Causes:

-a) Secondary: stress, drugs (estrogens, α -methyl-dopa); primary hypothyroidism (prolactin is stimulated by increased TRH).

-- b) Primary: if the secondary causes are excluded.
-The differential diagnosis is: - a) Prolactinoma (Prolactin-secreting pituitary tumour) - b) Idiopathic hyper secretion (may be due to dopamine secretion)

-Dynamic prolactin test: administration of TRH or metoclopramide, if prolactin
+- Hyperprolactinemia: - It is a common cause of infertility in both sexes. - Symptoms: amenorrhoea and galactorrhoea in female.
+No signs in male - Causes: - a) Secondary: stress, drugs (estrogens, a-methyl-dopa); primary hypothyroidism (prolactin is stimulated by increased TRH). - b) Primary: if the secondary causes are excluded.
+The differential diagnosis is: - a) Prolactinoma (Prolactin-secreting pituitary tumour) - b) Idiopathic hyper secretion (may be due to dopamine secretion) - Dynamic prolactin test: administration of TRH or metoclopramide, - if no change in prolactin --- Prolactinoma